azriel91/peace_website/content/_index.md

 * Item states must be:
     - **Fetchable:** For idempotence, this allows automation to skip to where it stopped.
     - **Presentable:** In short for comprehension, in detail for informed decisions.
-* Constraints enable Peace to provide toggles between command line and web targets.
+* Constraints enable Peace to provide common flows, and adapt information for each target.

+*⛓️ It is these constraints that give us freedom*

 {% end %}

 </div>